walterra/avocado/README.md

 # avocado
-An opinionated journey to have type safety in native JavaScript.
+An opinionated approach to have type safety in native JavaScript.
+Also a tasty fruit with megafauna dispersal syndrome, leading to an evolutionary anachronism.